Vasari Corridor (Corridoio Vasariano)

 • Tours are fast-paced, and there are a number of stairs at the beginning and end.
 The corridor is not wheelchair accessible, nor is it recommended for those with limited mobility.

-• The full length of the corridor is not open to the public, so the tour is one-way, leaving visitors in the Boboli Gardens near the Buontalenti Grotto.
+• The full length of the corridor is not open to the public, so the tour is one-way, dropping off visitors in the Boboli Gardens near the Buontalenti Grotto.

-• Visitors asked to check large bags will have to make their own way back to the Uffizi Gallery to collect their belongings.
+• Visitors who are asked to check large bags will have to make their own way back to the Uffizi Gallery to collect their belongings.

 Show all